serenaremlang/Formula1_Fun/README.md

 ## Transform
+Given that all our data had relationships we decided we would be organizing our data into a relational database and so we chose PostgresSQL.

 For our first question, Jon imported the driver data into postgresql and cleansed it on the import process by:
  - dealing with erroneous data and converting those values to null
  - converting the relevant data to the appropriate data types (ints, text, etc)